rabbitmq/erlang-rpm/README.md

  * RHEL 8.4 or later
  * CentOS Stream 8
  * CentOS Stream 9
- * Rocky Linux
+ * Rocky Linux 8.5 or later
  * Fedora 32 or later
  * Amazon Linux 2022 (Fedora-based) and 2 (via Erlang 23 CentOS 7 builds of this package)

 Older releases (up to Erlang 23.3) may include builds for CentOS 7 and OpenSSL 1.0.

 This package has an **implicit OpenSSL/libcrypto dependency** (see below).
-Starting with Erlang 24, the minimum required version is **an equivalent of OpenSSL is 1.1**, only provided by CentOS 8 and CentOS Stream 9.
+Starting with Erlang 24, the minimum required version is **an equivalent of OpenSSL is 1.1**, only provided by Fedora, Rocky Linux, CentOS Stream 8 and CentOS Stream 9.

 Team RabbitMQ also packages [recent Erlang/OTP releases for Debian](https://www.rabbitmq.com/install-debian.html#erlang-repositories).